google/flax/README.md

 daily research.
 Flax is in "early release stage" -- if that's your style, now could be a good time to start using it.
-We want to smooth out any rough edges so please report any issues, questions or concerns in our
+We want to smooth out any rough edges so please report any issues, questions or concerns as
-[discussion forum](https://github.com/google/flax/discussions), or just let us know what you're working on!

-Expect changes to the
-API, but we'll use deprecation warnings when we can, and keep track of them in our [Changelog](CHANGELOG.md).
+[GitHub issues](https://github.com/google/flax/issues).
+Expect changes to the API, but we'll use deprecation warnings when we can, and keep track of them in our [Changelog](CHANGELOG.md).